thuml/CLIPood/README.md

 This aims to align the data pre-processing with the CLIP model.

 4. Train and evaluate model.
+We provide all training configs in `scripts.py` to reproduce our main results.
+You can also tune them or experiment on your own dataset.

 ## Results